KarissaChan1/rocket-nuggets/README.md

 # rocket-nuggets
-A collection of Colab workbook snippets for exploring simple RNNs and NLP in PyTorch!
+A collection of Colab workbook snippets for exploring NNs in PyTorch!